Making Math Real: Algebra I

-COURSE REQUIREMENTS: To enroll in Algebra, participants must have successfully completed the Making Math Real: Pre-Algebra, OR one of these older courses entitled:
+MANDATORY PREREQUISITE: To enroll in Algebra I, participants must have successfully completed the 9 Lines Intensive, Fractions, Decimals & Advanced Place Value, and Pre-Algebra, OR one of these older course offerings entitled:

 -Making Math Real: Pre-Algebra & Algebra